bbzze/ClienThings/README.md

 ClienThings is a project to predict more things client-side.
 For example, if you eat food, the animation only ends when the server indicates it will.
 This mod fixes that and therefore compensates for the ping.
-You can use ClienThings on your server to find out if a player is using the same mod.
+You can use ClienThings on your server to find out if a player is using the mod.

 **Versions for 1.21-1.21.1 are deprecated.**